matt-daniel-brown/mattdanielbrown-site-favicons-source/README.md

 # mattdanielbrown-site-favicons-source
-Favicon ~source~ files for PWA version of mattdanielbrown.com
+Favicon _source_ files for PWA version of mattdanielbrown.com.

+### Not Meant To Actually Be Used.
+Really just here as a backup or whatever.